heathermiller/dist-prog-book/chapter/2/futures.md

 As we'll later see, other states have been introduced in some variations of futures/promises to better support needs like error-handling and cancellation.

 Importantly, futures/promises typically enable some degree of concurrency.
-That is, in one of first defitions of futures:
+That is, in one of first definitions of futures:

 <blockquote>
   <p>The construct <code>( future X )</code> immediately returns a future for the value of the expression <code>X</code> and <strong>concurrently</strong> begins evaluating <code>X</code>.
 When the evaluation of <code>X</code> yields a value, that value replaces the future.</p>